jeffdapaz/VisualChatGPTStudio/README.md

 But pay attention.
 Depending on the amount of code you add to the context, this can increase the tokens consume.
 And also will can reach the token limit per request sooner depending the model you are using.
 Set a model with large tokens limit can solve this limitation.

 You will find this window in menu View -> Other Windows -> Visual chatGPT Studio Solution Context.

+## Features by "Visual chatGPT Studio Code Review" tool window 📌

+The Code Review Tool Window feature is designed to enhance the development workflow by automatically generating code reviews based on Git Changes in a project.
+This innovative functionality aims to identify potential gaps and areas for improvement before a pull request is initiated, ensuring higher code quality and facilitating a smoother review process.

+### How It Works

+1. **Git Changes Detection:** The feature automatically detects any changes made to the codebase in Git.

+2. **Automatic Review Generation:** Upon detecting changes, the system instantly analyzes the modifications using the power of AI.
+It evaluates the code for potential issues such as syntax errors, code smells, security vulnerabilities, and performance bottlenecks.

+3. **Feedback Provision:** The results of the analysis are then compiled into a comprehensive code review report.
+This report includes detailed feedback on each identified issue, suggestions for improvements, and best practice recommendations.

+4. **Integration with Development Tools:** The feature seamlessly integrates with the Visual Studio, ensuring that the code review process is a natural part of the development workflow.

+5. **Edit the command:** Through the extension options, it is possible to edit the command that requests the Code Review for customization purposes.

+### Benefits

+- **Early Detection of Issues:** By identifying potential problems early in the development cycle, developers can address issues before they escalate, saving time and effort.
+- **Improved Code Quality:** The automatic reviews encourage adherence to coding standards and best practices, leading to cleaner, more maintainable code.
+- **Streamlined Review Process:** The feature complements the manual code review process, making it more efficient and focused by allowing reviewers to concentrate on more complex and critical aspects of the code.
+- **Enhanced Collaboration:** It fosters a culture of continuous improvement and learning among the development team, as the automated feedback provides valuable insights and learning opportunities.

 ## Authentication 🔑